isene/RTFM/README.md

 n      | Jump to the next item matched by '/'
 N      | Jump to the previous item matched by '/'
 ~      | Jump to Home directory
-f      | Follow symlink to the directory where the target resides L      | Start 'locate' search for files, then use '#' to jump to desired line/directory
+\>      | Follow symlink to the directory where the target resides L      | Start 'locate' search for files, then use '#' to jump to desired line/directory

 ### Tagging